 Elisa began her career in supply chain at a leading automotive manufacturer.
 She excelled in the dynamic and fast paced environment.
 During her evenings, she pursued her Master’s in Business Administration and after graduating, moved into a more strategic role within her organization.
 Through her work in the male dominated industry, Elisa has learned strategies to help women navigate the gender biases.
 Her passion for improvement has helped her become a go to leader for change.
 She is quick to react and establish ways that she can help foster an inclusive environment for all.

 Marita has over 10 years of Human Resources experience in the Philippines.
-She moved to Canada in 2009 during the recession.
-As a new immigrant, she faced numerous obstacles; but with great determination she began to volunteer and take on temporary work through staffing agencies just to gain experience in Canada.
+She moved to Canada in 2009 and faced numerous obstacles as a new immigrant.
+With great determination, she began to volunteer and work temporary jobs to gain experience.
 In 2012, she continued to strive for success and enrolled in several accounting courses.
-She landed an entry-level accounting role for a not-for-profit organization.
-After 3 months she was promoted and later on became a Finance Manager.
-In 2014, after years of sacrifice and hard work, she achieved her CPA, CMA designation.
+She landed an entry-level accounting role for a not-for-profit organization and later took on the role of Finance Manager.
+In 2014, after years of sacrifice and hard work, she achieved her CPA and CMA designation.
 Marita is now working as a Financial Specialist in the healthcare industry and enjoys photography in her free time.
 Marita became a board member at WERC in November 2019.
 She is excited to make a difference in our community and be an advocate for women.